zjcochran/UniFI-Dynamic-IP-UFW/README.md

 # How to use
 Simply add the dynamic DNS hostnames to the hosts variable.
 Its a simple array so you just need ["host1.fq.dn","host2.fq.dn",etc,etc]

+Obviously since the script interacts with UFW, it will need to be run sudoed or run as root.